Canara Bank drops fraud label on Rs 1,050 cr RCom loan after Bombay HC case - BusinessToday

 Canara Bank has informed the Bombay High Court that it has withdrawn its classification of industrialist Anil Ambani's loan account as 'fraudulent'.
-This decision comes after Ambani's Reliance Communications, along with its unit, was initially labelled as such due to allegations of misappropriating a Rs 1,050 crore loan.
+This decision comes after Ambani's Reliance Communications, along with its unit, was initially labelled as such due to allegations of misappropriating a Rs 1,050 crore loan, news agency PTI reported.
 The funds, sanctioned in 2017 for capital expenditure and debt repayment, were alleged to have been misused, resulting in the November 2024 fraud classification.
 Ambani challenged this move in court, asserting that the bank had bypassed necessary procedures.

 The contention revolved around the Bank's compliance with the Reserve Bank of India's master circular on fraudulent accounts.
 This circular mandates that borrowers must be given a chance to be heard before any fraud classification is finalised.
 In February, the High Court had stayed the bank's order pending further hearings, questioning whether banks were abiding by the stipulated procedures and the Supreme Court's ruling on the matter.
 The court's intervention highlights the critical need for transparency and fairness in such financial decisions.